Are there any Gujarati snacks for Diwali?

 These are the two most used ingredients for making snacks during this festival.

-However, there are other snacks like Chakri or Chakli that need to be made with different types of flour.
+However, other snacks like Chakri or Chakli need to be made with different types of flour.

 So, you will see some variation in ingredients for snacks that are slightly different and unique in their own way.